legomushroom/cards-game/readme.md

 It will take care about `building` the app and assets.

+Please use `--production` argument with `webpack` command to make a production bundle.

 If you want to use [LiveReload](https://github.com/livereload/LiveReload) instead of `webpack-dev-server`, run in your terminal:

 ```